 If you sold or exchanged the obligation, include only the OID that accrued while you held the obligation minus the amount previously included in income.
 If you received a payment on the obligation, see Pub.
 519.

-If you are a nonresident alien and have income effectively connected with a U.S. trade or business, you can take the deductions allowed on Schedule A of Form 1040NR.
-See the Schedule A (Form 1040NR) instructions.
+If you are a nonresident alien and have income effectively connected with a U.S. trade or business, you can take the deductions allowed on Schedule A of Form 1040-NR.
+See the instructions for Schedule A in the Instructions for Form 1040-NR.
 If you do not have income effectively connected with a U.S. trade or business, you cannot take any deductions.

 Personal casualty losses.